markwinter/ingenium/README.md

 The broker handles receiving and sending events between components.

-By default and for testing the broker is Knative Eventing's Multi-Tenant Channel Broker using in-memory channels.
+By default Kafka is used for the broker.
-For production systems this can be easily changed to something more suitable like Kafka or GCP PubSub.
+This can be changed to something else like GCP PubSub based on your needs.
+Keep in mind that message ordering is generally required for strategies to work correctly.

+If you have multiple of the same component e.g. Strategies, the same event will be delivered to each component.
+When you create a `Trigger`, Kafka will send any existing messages retained in the topic.

 ### Ingestors